Elina117/Elina117/README.md

 # 👋 Hello!
 I’m Elina

 I work as an ML engineer, developing end-to-end solutions: from data collection and preprocessing to training, validation, and deployment of models.
 I handle data cleaning, feature generation, and annotation, process time series, apply clustering and ensemble methods (bagging, boosting, stacking).
 I conduct A/B and A/A testing and use mathematical statistics methods to validate model correctness.
-I also apply NLP techniques for text analysis: from basic tokenization to working with transformers.
+I apply NLP techniques for text analysis — from basic tokenization to working with transformers, including developing and fine-tuning LLMs (Large Language Models).
 In my projects, I actively use PyTorch Lightning, convolutional and recurrent neural networks.
 I ensure reproducibility and scalability of solutions and work with APIs.

 ## 🔹 About Me